A collection of shampoos that are good for your hair displayed on a sunlit marble counter.

 Understanding your hair is the first step toward building a routine that truly works.
 It’s about more than just knowing if it’s straight or curly; it’s about recognizing its unique texture, density, and needs.
 When you know what you’re working with, you can choose products and techniques that bring out its absolute best, simplifying your routine and letting your hair’s natural health shine through.
 Think of it as creating a personalized roadmap to your best hair day, every day.

-How to Identify Your Hair Type
+Simple Ways to Find Your Hair Type

 Figuring out your hair type doesn’t have to be complicated.
 Start by looking at your hair’s texture.
 Is it straight, wavy, curly, or coily?
 Within those categories, consider the thickness of a single strand.
 Fine hair is delicate and thin, medium hair has more body, and coarse hair feels more substantial.
 A simple way to tell is to roll a single strand between your fingers.
 If you can barely feel it, you likely have fine hair.
 This basic hair type knowledge is your foundation for choosing products that won’t weigh your hair down or leave it wanting more moisture.